GrantLudwig/Machina-Mache/README.md

 ## Design Sketches
 ### Individual Sketches
 Using our findings from interviews, each group member created sketches.
-This was to help create a diverse range of designs and possibly present new designs to others of the group.
+This was to help create a diverse range of designs and possibly present new ideas to others of the group.

 ![ISketch1](Sketches/GrantSketch.jpg)
 ![ISketch2](Sketches/GrantSketch2.jpg)